PreschoolKindergartenFirst Grade

 Heavy Work and Proprioceptive Input

 • 3.
 The Chair Lift: While seated at the desk, the child places their hands flat on the chair seat and pushes down to lift their own bottom off the chair for five seconds.
-Chair lifts deliver immediate, intense proprioceptive input to the core and arms right before the child picks up a pencil.
+Chair lifts deliver quick, intense proprioceptive input to the core and arms right before the child picks up a pencil.

 A young child leaning forward and pressing both hands firmly against a white wall to gain proprioceptive sensory input.